TaoLinShowdown/fibubot/README.md

 5. Click the update button on top right

-You can now use all other basic commands and features, such as a basic spam filter, custom commands, and timed messages
+You can now use all other basic commands and features, such as a basic spam filter, custom commands, and timed messages *for the spam filter, separate each blacklisted word with a comma like badword1, badword2, badword3*